ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 - An OSD in the Acting Set is ``down`` or unable to service requests, and another OSD has temporarily assumed its duties.

-Ceph processes a client request using the **Up Set**, which is the set of OSDs that will actually handle the requests.
-In most cases, the Up Set and the Acting Set are virtually identical.
-When they are not, it may indicate that Ceph is migrating data, an OSD is recovering, or that there is a problem (i.e., Ceph usually echoes a "HEALTH WARN" state with a "stuck stale" message in such scenarios).
+In most cases, the Up Set and the Acting Set are identical.
+When they are not, it may indicate that Ceph is migrating the PG (it's remapped), an OSD is recovering, or that there is a problem (i.e., Ceph usually echoes a "HEALTH WARN" state with a "stuck stale" message in such scenarios).

 To retrieve a list of placement groups, execute::